 The story is split into eight parts, the first six of which form their own saga focusing on the impact of a mysterious Stone Mask as well as a series of equally mysterious Arrows on the Joestar family's lives.
-The series undergoes a Continuity Reboot of sorts with the storylines that occur afterward, set in an Alternate Universe that features many of the elements from the first six storylines.
+With the last two, the series undergoes a Continuity Reboot of sorts with the storylines that occur afterward, set in an Alternate Universe that features many of the elements from the first six storylines.
 The series is famous for its original and unique art style, intricate plot, creative battles, and immense flamboyancy.
-It also features a huge number of allusions to Western rock music, including characters named Speedwagon, and Zeppeli, just to name a few.
+It also features a huge number of allusions to rock and pop music, including characters named Speedwagon, and Zeppeli, just to name a few.

-The series is (currently) broken down to these eight parts:
+The series is (currently) broken down to eight parts across two different continuities (the split occuring at the end of part 6):

 - Phantom Blood (Ran from Jan.
 1, 1987 to Oct.
 26, 1987; originally titled Jonathan Joestar: His Youth)note